hung-lab/Sybil-Epi/README.md

 # Sybil-Epi
 A model for lung cancer risk prediction that combines deep learning features from the [Sybil model](https://github.com/reginabarzilaygroup/Sybil/) with clinical and epidemiological factors.

+The Sybil-Epi model was calibrated using [isotonic regression](https://scikit-learn.org/stable/modules/generated/sklearn.isotonic.IsotonicRegression.html#) with 5-fold cross validation (default setting), from the scikit-learn package.

 ## 1. Coefficients for each factor included in the Sybil-Epi model
 |Factor|Model 1|Model 2|Model 3|Model 4|Model 5|
 |-|-|-|-|-|-|